- Born: 1952-09-14

 - Why do some occasionally move while ours does not?

-travelling north to south (I think) as the sun was just beginning to rise.
+traveling north to south as the sun was just beginning to rise.
+Wow.

-- I became infatuated with computing devices seen on TV programs like
+- I became infatuated with computing devices seen on TV programs like: The

-- Studied to become an electronics Technician/Technologist at Conestoga
+- Studied to become an Electronics Technologist at Conestoga College

-- Apollo Launches I watched from Titusville Florida.
+- Apollo Launches I viewed from Titusville Florida.

 ||January 31, 1971